-SCRUM is a very good framework, and it’s also a control process toolkit.
+SCRUM is one of the most popular process frameworks for implementing Agile, and it’s also a control process toolkit which is iterative and flexible.
 The idea behind it is it allows you to lower the complexity of a project.
 It also boosts your focus on creating products that offer you all the help you need for your business necessities naturally.

 In the case of SCRUM , the iterations of fixed length are known as springs, and these can take 1 or even 2 weeks until the team delivers the software module.
 The SCRUM approach is focused on harnessing agile methodologies.
-As a result, you get to have a very efficient framework that you can use to follow tasks and manage responsibilities and meetings.
+And form a very efficient framework that you can use to follow tasks and manage responsibilities and meetings.
 That makes project management and development a lot easier in the long run.

 There are 4 main ceremonies of SCRUM that offer structure for all sprints.
 These are sprint planning, sprint demo, sprint presentation and daily standup.
 During each spring period, you will get to use some visual objects in order to obtain gradual feedback and showcase signs of progress natural.

 You will notice 3 main roles in the case of SCRUM.
 You have the product owner who represents your business.
 Then you have the SCRUM master which defines the sprint planning, daily SCRUM and spring retrospection.
-And lastly, you have the SCRUM team, which focuses on the project development.
+And lastly, you have the SCRUM team, usually consists of 5-7 members which focuses on the project development.

 Which is the best?